-EBITDA from established business fields is expected to rise to approx. \in 500 million.
-Around 20% of this amount (approx. \in 100 million) will be used to finance start-up losses from the ongoing establishment of the company's new business fields (1&1 MyWebsite and De-Mail).
+EBITDA from established business fields is expected to rise to approx. € 500 million.
+Around 20% of this amount (approx. € 100 million) will be used to finance start-up losses from the ongoing establishment of the company's new business fields (1&1 MyWebsite and De-Mail).

-Free cash flow (after investment in intangible assets and property, plant and equipment) is expected to exceed € 200 million in fiscal year 2013.
+Free cash flow (after investment in intangible assets and property, plant and equipment) is expected to exceed \in 200 million in fiscal year 2013.

-EPS is expected to increase from \in 0.56 to \in 1.00- \in 1.10.
+EPS is expected to increase from \leq 0.56 to \leq 1.00 - \leq 1.10.